W. G. Grace: Family

 Grace was born in Downend, near Bristol, on 18 July 1848 at his parents' home, Downend House, and was baptised at the local church on 8 August.
-He was called Gilbert in the family circle, except by his mother, who apparently called him Willie, but otherwise, as "WG", he was universally known by his initials.
+He was called Gilbert in the family circle, except by his mother, who apparently called him Willie, but otherwise, as "W. G.", he was universally known by his initials.
 His parents were Henry Mills Grace and Martha (née Pocock), who were married in Bristol on Thursday, 3 November 1831 and lived out their lives at Downend, where Henry Grace was the local GP.
 Downend is near Mangotsfield and, although it is now a suburb of Bristol, it was then a detached village surrounded by countryside, and about four miles from Bristol.
 Henry and Martha Grace had nine children in all.
-Biographer Simon Rae commented that this was "the same number as Victoria and Albert—and in every respect they were the typical Victorian family".
-Grace was the eighth child in the family; he had three older brothers, including Edward (always known as "EM"), and four older sisters.
+Biographer Simon Rae commented that this was "the same number as Victoria and Albert — and in every respect they were the typical Victorian family".
+Grace was the eighth child in the family; he had three older brothers, including Edward (always known as "E. M."), and four older sisters.
 The ninth child was his younger brother Fred, born in 1850.